peristron/datahub_datasets_unified_explorer/README.md

 # Password to unlock AI features
 app_password = "your_secure_password"

-# API Keys (Optional - user can enter in UI if not set here)
+# API Keys (Optional - user can enter in UI if not set here, which they won't~)
 openai_api_key = "sk-..."
 xai_api_key = "..."